rackerlabs/support-how-to/content/cloud-servers/use-a-custom-kernel-with-pv-grub.md

     mkdir -p /boot/grub
     cp /usr/src/KERNEL-VERSION/vmlinux /boot/vmlinux26

-**Note:** THe stock arch kernel is bzipped and won't work with pv-grub.
+**Note:** The stock arch kernel is bzipped and won't work with pv-grub.
 Use the uncompressed vmlinux instead.

 Now add (or uncomment) the following line in **/etc/inittab** for console: